makefool163/SocketForwardSerial/README.md

   -port PORT          Connect to Server port when act as source/Listen port when act as target, default is 22 -com COM            Serial Port
   -baudrate BAUDRATE  Serial Port baudrate

+  3. Speical

+  This program used eventlet lib package to do some green threads, so you must install evenlet by "pip install eventlet" or "conda install eventlei".

+  I used eventlet lib package for long ago, it very smart and lightweight.